-Zone Minimum Lot Area Rural Residential (excluding Rural Residential sub-zone at Bob's Cove) 4000m Rural Residential at Bob's Cove sub-zone No minimum - Controlled Activity Provided the total lots to be created by subdivision (including the balance of the site within the zone) shall have an average of at least 4000m In the Ferry Hill Rural Residential sub-zone 4000m - with up to a maximum of 17 rural residential allotments Rural General No minimum discretionary activity Hydro Generation No minimum - Controlled Activity Gibbston Character No Minimum - Discretionary Activity Rural-Lifestyle In all Rural Lifestyle Zones (except the Makarora Rural Lifestyle Zone):
+-Zone Minimum Lot Area Rural Residential (excluding Rural Residential sub-zone at Bob's Cove) 4000m2 Rural Residential at Bob's Cove sub-zone No minimum - Controlled Activity Provided the total lots to be created by subdivision (including the balance of the site within the zone) shall have an average of at least 4000m 2 In the Ferry Hill Rural Residential sub-zone 4000m2 - with up to a maximum of 17 rural residential allotments Rural General No minimum discretionary activity Hydro Generation No minimum - Controlled Activity Gibbston Character No Minimum - Discretionary Activity Rural-Lifestyle In all Rural Lifestyle Zones (except the Makarora Rural Lifestyle Zone): 1 ha provided that the total lots to be created by subdivision (including balance of the site within the zone) shall not have an average less than 2 hectares In the Makarora Rural Lifestyle Zone the total lots to be created by subdivision (including balance of the site within the zone) shall not have an average less than 2 hectares.
+Resort (excluding the R(HD) and R(HD-SH) Activity Areas of the Hanley Downsarea-of Jacks Point Resort No Minimum - Controlled Activity Rural Visitor No Minimum - Controlled Activity Remarkables Park Activity Area 1 600m2 Activity Areas 2a-8 - No Minimum controlled activity

-1 ha provided that the total lots to be created by subdivision (including balance of the site within the zone) shall not have an average less than 2 hectares In the Makarora Rural Lifestyle Zone the total lots to be created by subdivision (including balance of the site within the zone) shall not have an average less than 2 hectares.
-Resort No Minimum - Controlled Activity Within the Hanley Downs area of the Jacks Point Resort Zone, the following minimum lot sizes shall apply: (i) FP-1 Activity Area 4,000 m (ii) FP-2 Activity Area 4ha (iii) All other Activity Areas - no minimum Rural Visitor No Minimum - Controlled Activity Remarkables Park Activity Area 1 600m Activity Areas 2a-8 - No Minimum controlled activity Low Density Residential Arthurs Point 800m Queenstown Heights Area 1500m Wanaka 700m Elsewhere 600m High Density Residential 450m2 Residential Arrowtown (Historic) 800m2 Frankton Flats Special Zone No minimum - Controlled Activity Deferred Rural Lifestyle A and B No minimum, but each of the two parts of the zone identified on the planning map shall contain no more than two allotments.
-Deferred Rural Lifestyle (Buffer) The land in this zone shall be held in a single allotment
+Low Density Residential Arthurs Point Queenstown Heights Area Wanaka Elsewhere 800m 2 1500m 2 700m 2 600m 2 High Density Residential 450m2 Residential Arrowtown (Historic) 800m2 Frankton Flats Special Zone No minimum - Controlled A ctivity Deferred Rural Lifestyle A and B No minimum, but each of the two parts of the zone identified on the planning map shall contain no more than two allotments.
+Deferred Rural Lifestyle (Buffer) The land in this zone shall ballotment e held in a single